cvalentin8p/trafficintelligence/docs/README.md

 # Acknowledgement

-Funding for these developments comes partially through the funding of the students listed on the [[Collaborators|collaborators' page]], supported by NSERC Grant No 402320-2011, FRQNT-MTQ-FRQS grant 2012-SO-163493 (road safety research program 2011-2014) and several MTQ research contracts.
+Funding for these developments comes partially through the funding of the students listed on the [contributors' page](contributors.md), supported by NSERC Grant No 402320-2011, FRQNT-MTQ-FRQS grant 2012-SO-163493 (road safety research program 2011-2014) and several MTQ research contracts.

 If you make use of this piece of software, please cite one of [our papers](https://nicolas.saunier.confins.net/#publications), for example